barryclark/jekyll-now/FPV-getting-started-gear.md

 * Total would be $345 with the same cheap Mobula6 drone.
 With either of theses setups ($345-$540), you would be able to record footage in two ways: with the goggle's DVR function, or you can put a microSD card into the drone.

-> If you have time to read more info about drones, the rest of this page covers many other options for the drones and different features you can choose when you are building your own drone.

 Drone setups become a lot more expensive when you try to make them capable of going 100MPH+, add GoPro cameras to your drone shopping list or try to make a drone have a range of 4+ miles with a long range Crossfire VTX (video transmitter).
 But your controller and your FPV Goggles will be able to connect to any FPV drone.
 That's why I put the real deal for the goggles and controller but a simple, $100 drone (in the "tiny whoop" category of drones) for the beginner/cheap setup.
 Every time you crash your $400 custom built drone, you risk needing to replace a motor or propellors.
 The inexpensive and semi-crash-resistant tiny whoop is a great learner's drone.

 ___

 > **That concludes the abbreviated shopping list**.
-The rest of this page will discuss different options for different drones, different controllers or different goggles.
+The rest of this page will discuss different options for different drones, different controllers and different goggles.
 Thanks for reading!
 If you use any of the links on this page to purchase a drone/controller/goggles of your own, thank you!
+[Click here](#recommendations-based-on-budget) to skip to the summary.

 ___